eXascaleInfolab/bench-vldb20/README.md

 - Ubuntu 16 or higher (including Ubuntu derivatives, e.g., Xubuntu).
 - Clone this repository.
 - Mono.
 Install mono from https://www.mono-project.com/download/stable/ .
-- All remaining dependencies will be installed automatically with build script.
+- All the additional dependencies will be installed using the build script.

 ___